 1:05 p.m., November 22, 1963

 Now, every surgeon at Parkland Hospital flooded the trauma bays to try and save the president.
 In Unit One, doctors cleared the president’s airway, gave him an IV and a blood transfusion.
 His pulse was regular and steady, and his blood pressure stable.
-It was quickly clear to the surgeon attending him, Dr. Mac Perry, that the president would survive his wound.
+It had quickly become clear to the surgeon attending him, Dr. Mac Perry, that the president would survive this wound.

-Unfortunately, the same could not be said for what was happening in Trauma Room Two, where Parkland’s Chief of Neurosurgery, Dr. William Kemp Clark was attending to the First Lady.
-Jackie Kennedy’s protective embrace of her husband had placed her directly in the path of what became known as the “kill shot,” the assassin’s third and final bullet.
-Clark took one look at Jackie and knew that the situation was hopeless; the wound to her brain was catastrophic.
+Unfortunately, the same could not be said for the patient in Trauma Room Two.
+There, Dr. William Kemp Clark, Parkland’s Chief of Neurosurgery was attending to the First Lady.
+Jackie Kennedy’s protective embrace had placed her directly in the path of what would become known as the “kill shot”—the assassin’s third and final bullet.
+Clark took one look at Jackie and knew that the situation was hopeless; the damage to her brain was catastrophic.
 All Clark could do was piece the flap of her skull back together to protect her brain matter from prying eyes.
-He then ordered Trauma Unit Two cleared of all non-medical personnel.
-He wanted to give the First Lady some privacy, thinking it was the least he could do for a woman who had suffered a gruesome death in the most public of ways.
+He ordered Trauma Unit Two cleared of all non-medical personnel.
+He wanted to give the First Lady some privacy.
+It was the least he could do for a woman who had suffered a gruesome death in the most public of ways.

-When Secretary of Defense Robert S. McNamara heard about the shooting in Dallas he had gone immediately into the conference room known as “The Tank” -- a protected bunker that had secure, global communications capability.
-Seeking confirmation of whether the president was dead or not, McNamara had instructed his staff to speed dial Parkland Hospital until they reached someone who could verify the president’s condition.
+When Secretary of Defense Robert S. McNamara heard about the shooting in Dallas, he had gone immediately into the conference room known as “The Tank”— a protected bunker with secure, global communication capabilities.
+Seeking confirmation of whether or not the president had died, McNamara had instructed his staff to speed dial Parkland Hospital until they reached someone who could verify the president’s condition.
 In the meantime, McNamara sprung into action on his own accord.
-His first move was to call the U.S. Ambassador to Moscow, Foy Kohler, asking him to immediately send a message through channels to Chairman Nikita Khrushchev.
+His first move had been to call the U.S. Ambassador to Moscow, Foy Kohler, asking him to immediately send a message through channels to Chairman Nikita Khrushchev.
 This request reflected two convictions McNamara had about what had transpired in Dallas.
-First, that it was of vital importance to make a clear and unambiguous statement to the Soviets that the president was in complete control of the government.
-And second, that in the absence of such a clear statement the Soviets would immediately move to press their positions around the world.
+First, he believed that it was of vital importance to make a clear and unambiguous statement to the Soviets that the president was in complete control of the government.
+Second, he feared that in the absence of such a clear statement the Soviets would immediately move to press their positions around the world.
 His next step had been to call an emergency meeting of the Joint Chiefs of Staff, to be held later that day at the Pentagon, while simultaneously putting on alert the Commander in Chief of NATO, the Commander of the Strategic Air Command and all other theater commanders to await further instructions as to the disposition and movement of their forces.

-He then called Bobby Kennedy, who was also trying to find out more about his brother’s condition.
+He then called Bobby Kennedy, who was also trying to find out about his brother’s condition.

-“Bobby, since we don't know the president’s condition and Vice President Johnson is still at Parkland, I’m going to raise the DEFCON level one notch.”
+“Bobby, since we don't know the president’s condition and Vice President Johnson is still at Parkland, I’m going to raise the DEFCON level one notch to DEFCON 4.”
 The American Defense Condition Level reflected the state of readiness of the U.S. military.
-Normal conditions were Level Five.
-McNamara wanted to raise the level to Level Four.
+Normal conditions were Level Five..

 “Wouldn’t that create unnecessary tension with the Soviets?
 They tend to overreact, and that’s not something we want right now.”